 Backlinks for SEO, Internal Links, External Links, DoFollow, NoFollow, NoOpener, NoReferrer, Sponsored – OH MY!!

 Here is one of the most common questions asked by so many new bloggers.
 What are all these “links” about and what do they have to do with my blog?
 How do I use them?
 Where do I use them?
 And finally, WHAT DO THEY ALL MEAN??

 Well, first I will tell you that everyone feels the same.
 And seriously, why are there so many anyway??

 I promise you, they all have a place in blogland.

 You should aim to have 3-5 internal links in each post that link to other content that will build on the article that your reader is viewing.
 Don’t forget to periodically go back and update new relevant content links on a regular basis.
-Google LOVES fresh content and these tiny updates can really add up over time and give your blog a boost.
+For SEO purposes, Google LOVES fresh content and these tiny updates can really add up over time and give your blog a boost.